n8n-io/n8n-docs/docs/user-management/index.md

 ## Setup guides

 This section contains most usage information for user management, and the [Cloud setup guide](/user-management/cloud-setup/).
 If you self-host n8n, there are extra steps to configure your n8n instance.
 Refer to the [Self-hosted guide](/hosting/authentication/user-management-self-hosted/).

+This section includes a guide to configuring [LDAP](/user-management/ldap/) in n8n.